microsoft/FluidFramework/packages/dds/tree/docs/main/merge-semantics.md

 ### Single Possible Effect

-Because of doctrine of minimal preconditions, in the absence of explicit constraints, _no matter what concurrent edits may have been sequenced and applied before it_, so long those were not [schema changes](#schema-changes), every edit is guaranteed to impact the document state in _one_ predictable way.
+Because of the doctrine of minimal preconditions, in the absence of explicit constraints, _no matter what concurrent edits may have been sequenced and applied before it_, so long those were not [schema changes](#schema-changes), every edit is guaranteed to impact the document state in _one_ predictable way.